mozilla/normandy-actions/docs/driver.rst

    Testing mode is mainly used when previewing recipes within the Normandy admin interface.

+.. js:function:: log(message, testOnly=true)

+   Log a message to an appropriate location.
+It's up to the driver where these messages are stored; they could go to the browser console, or to a remote logging service, or somewhere else.
+By default, messages are only logged in testing mode.

+   :param message: Message to log
+   :param testOnly: If true, only log the message in testing mode.
+Default true.

 .. js:function:: showHeartbeat(options)

    Displays a Heartbeat survey to the user.
 Appears as a notification bar with